lazy-stripes/writing-an-emulator/README.md

+> [!IMPORTANT]
+> This repository is deprecated!
+Its contents now live in a more generic repo with a slightly larger scope: https://github.com/lazy-stripes/blog-code/tree/main/writing-an-emulator/.

 # Writing an emulator: example code

 This repository contains example programs that are part of a series of blog articles about writing a Game Boy emulator.